perforator-io/perforator-sdk-java/examples/codeless/readme.txt

   when you need to ensure that actions are executed correctly in cloud-based browsers.
-For example, it is not optimal to run your full-powered configuration using thousands of browsers and then, in a minute, realize that you have a simple mistake in css selector.
+For example, it is not optimal to run your full-powered configuration using thousands of browsers and then, in a minute, realize that you have a simple mistake in css/xpath selector.
 - cloud-full-run.sh - executes your load test at full speed as defined in config.yml.